- If Windows 10 photo import is not working, the cause might be the settings or your PC/camera.

 - Locate the Pictures directory, right-click it and choose Properties from the menu.

 - Go to Location tab and click the Restore Default.
 Now click on Apply and OK to save changes.

 After doing that, your Pictures directory will be restored to its default location and the problem with photo importing should be resolved.

-In some cases, the issue might persist even if you disable your antivirus.
-To resolve the problem, you might have to uninstall your antivirus completely.
+In some cases, the issue might persist.
+As a result, you might have to uninstall your antivirus completely.
 After uninstalling the antivirus, check if the problem is resolved.
-Many users reported that Norton antivirus is the problem, but other antivirus tools can cause this issue as well.

 - Connect your phone or camera to your PC.